awsdocs/aws-config-developer-guide/doc_source/config-concepts.md

 ## Control Access to AWS Config<a name="config-concepts-iam"></a>

 AWS Identity and Access Management is a web service that enables Amazon Web Services \(AWS\) customers to manage users and user permissions\.

-Use IAM to create individual users for anyone who needs access to AWS Config\.
-Create an IAM user for yourself, give that IAM user administrative privileges, and use that IAM user for all of your work\.
-By creating individual IAM users for people accessing your account, you can give each IAM user a unique set of security credentials\.
-You can also grant different permissions to each IAM user\.
-If necessary, you can change or revoke an IAM user’s permissions at any time\.
-For more information, see [AWS Identity and Access Management](security-iam.md)\.
+To provide access, add permissions to your users, groups, or roles:
++ Users and groups in AWS IAM Identity Center \(successor to AWS Single Sign\-On\):

+  Create a permission set\.
+Follow the instructions in [Create a permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtocreatepermissionset.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
++ Users managed in IAM through an identity provider:

+  Create a role for identity federation\.
+Follow the instructions in [Creating a role for a third\-party identity provider \(federation\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html) in the *IAM User Guide*\.
++ IAM users:
+  + Create a role that your user can assume\.
+Follow the instructions in [Creating a role for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
+  + \(Not recommended\) Attach a policy directly to a user or add a user to a user group\.
+Follow the instructions in [Adding permissions to a user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.

 ## Partner Solutions<a name="config-concepts-partner-solutions"></a>